-Here's Program designed specifically for the 4K Color Computer that, through some excellent programming technique, allows wou and Conserve memory really do something that, normally, would be too memory-expensive.
+Here's program designed specificallu for the 4K Color Computer that, through some excellent programming technique, allows you to and really Conserve memory do something that, normally, would too memory-expensive.

 For those of you with more memory to play with, this routine will allow you to get a little more fancy with the rest of the RAM.
 It comes from Wayne Diercks at Rainbow Connection Software.